 Free Demographic Reports

 United Methodist Communications provides demographic information free, usually within a day of a request.
 You can find answers to questions such as: Is my area becoming more ethnically diverse?
 Are more households having children?
 Are we seeing more two-income families?
 Is the population “aging”?
-To get your community’s report, send an e-mail request to Chuck Niedringhaus, director of strategic marketing at United Methodist Communications.
+To get your community’s report, send an e-mail request to the Local Church Services team at United Methodist Communications.

 When and how should you adjust your strategy?